 Wainfleet Boil Water Advisory

-Municipal water and sewer services do not exist in the Township of Wainfleet.
+Municipal water and sewer services don't exist in Wainfleet.
 Residents rely on private water well supplies, and on-site sewage disposal (septic systems).

-Niagara Region Public Health reminds residents the boil water advisory, issued on April 10, 2006, remains in effect.
-The initial advisory was issued after extensive consultation with a panel of national, medical and technical experts, and receiving advice from the Chief Medical Officer of Health of Ontario.
+Niagara Region Public Health reminds residents that the boil water advisory, issued on April 10, 2006, remains in effect.
+The initial advisory was issued after extensive consultation with a panel of national, medical and technical experts, and advice from the chief medical officer of health for Ontario.

 This advisory applies to all properties located in the area south of the Trans Canada Trail (former CN railway) and extending to the Lake Erie shoreline in the Township of Wainfleet.